-The first thing I always do is make a copy of the image, and work on the copy.
-It’s a real bummer when you’ve resized an image, save and close the file, only to upload to the site and realize that it’s not right – ahem, not that it’s happened to me before.
+The first thing I always do is make a copy of the image and work on the copy.
+It’s a real bummer when you’ve resized an image, saved and closed the file, only to upload it to the site and realize that it’s not right – ahem, not that it’s happened to me before.
 Save yourself some time and frustration and just make a copy.
 It takes 2 seconds!

 Downsample and throw those pixels to the curb!

-For this image I used Automatic – but another choice would be Bicubic Sharper (reduction).
+For this image, I used Automatic – but another choice would be Bicubic Sharper (reduction).
 The image was reduced from 2000px wide to 1480px, and the image size went from 6.47M to 3.54M.
 That is quite a few pixels removed.
-I’ll explain a little more about the different options available in the drop-down menu a little further on.
+I’ll explain the different options available in the drop-down menu a little further on.